How to Dehydrate Bell Peppers – Dehydrating Bell Peppers, A Step-by-Step Guide

 After a short cooling period, loosely pack the dehydrated peppers into a clean, dry, insect-proof, and air-tight storage container.
 We use medium pint-size or quart-size clear canning jars for conditioning, whatever we might have on hand at the moment.
 Since the canning jars are clear, it’s easy to see what’s inside.

 A wide-mouth canning jar funnel is handy for the task of getting dehydrated food from the trays into the canning jars with minimal spillage.
 It’s not a necessity, but having one does make the job easier and faster.
-Need one, check them out on Amazon.
+If you need one, check them out on Amazon.

 When the dehydrated pepper pieces are removed from the dehydrator, the remaining moisture may not be distributed equally among all of the pieces because of their location and position in the dehydrator.
-Equalizing and conditioning is a process for freshly dehydrated foods that ensures any residual moisture remaining in any piece is spread, or equalized, among all the other pieces in the batch.
+Equalizing and conditioning is a process for freshly dehydrated foods that ensures any residual moisture remaining in any piece is spread or equalized among all the other pieces in the batch.
 Let the dried peppers equalize and condition in the storage container for 7 to 10 days.

 Every day, check the jar for moisture.
 Roll the jar contents around and note any clumping or sticking.
 If seen, put the contents back on the dehydrator for several more hours.
 Since canning jars are clear, it’s easy to see what’s inside.